Home | Site Index | Disclaimer | Email Me!

 You can change the font size by changing the number after the code font size=.
 The disclaimer font should be at least as large as your listing font.
 DO NOT make the disclaimer smaller than your listing font.

-If you add wording, be careful, but you can make the disclaimer box wider by increasing the table width= value.
+If you add wording, be careful because wordy disclaimers can easily be ignored.
+You can make the above disclaimer box wider by increasing the table width= value.
 It is expressed in a percentage figure.
 Enlarge the width of the box by making the percentage number larger.

 DO NOT use cutesy coloring that YOU LIKE but that is hard for others to read.
 You are selling an item, not a painting or work of art.